shadrachodek/woo-collect/README.md

 * __Live Secret Key__ - Enter your Live Secret Key here.
 Get your API keys from your Collect account under Settings > Developer/API
 * __Live Public Key__ - Enter your Live Public Key here.
 Get your API keys from your Collect account under Settings > Developer/API
 * Click on __Save Changes__ for the changes you made to be effected.

+Some account might be experiencing poor network connections, which can sometimes affect order status updates after a transaction, we strongly recommend that you set a [Webhook URL](https://app.collect.africa/settings/keys) on your Collect dashboard.
+This way, whenever a transaction is complete on your store, we’ll send a notification to the __Webhook URL__, which will update the order and mark it as paid.
+You can set this up by using the URL in red at the top of the Settings page.
+Just copy the URL and save it as your webhook URL on your Collect dashboard under __Settings__ > __API Keys & Webhooks__ tab.

+If you do not find __Collect__ on the Payment method options, please go through the settings again and ensure that:

+* You’ve checked the “Enable/Disable” checkbox
+* You’ve entered your API Keys in the appropriate field
+* You’ve clicked on Save Changes during setup

 ## Frequently Asked Questions